CompAndSave/hugo-decap-cas/content/posts/remanufactured-ink-vs-hp-recycled-ink-which-is-eco-friendly.md

 Opposed to remanufacturing, HP uses recycling to make new cartridges by crushing 100,000 cartridges each day.
 Used cartridges are sorted and disassembled, and the [plastic is shredded](https://www.youtube.com/watch?v=n6yXF8q6HU8) for reuse.
 This can reduce the need for new plastic materials, but the process still involves melting plastic cartridges together with other plastics (bottles and hangers) and turning them into pellets.
 This process alone requires a lot of energy, from sorting to shredding to melting.
 Additionally, when companies recycle printer ink cartridges, not all parts of it can be used, which means some waste still ends up in landfills.

 After being crushed, the cartridges are sent to processing plants to be turned into new ones.
-According to [Energy Central](https://energycentral.com/c/ec/ink-waste-environmental-impact-printer-cartridges), making just one toner cartridge releases about 4.8kg of CO2 greenhouse gases.
+A single toner cartridge releases about 4.8kg of CO2 greenhouse gases.
 CO2, or carbon dioxide, is a gas that traps heat in our atmosphere, causing global warming and climate change.
 This gas adds to the greenhouse effect, making temperatures rise, ice melt, and weather more extreme.
 So, 4.8kg of CO2 from one cartridge manufacturing contributes to environmental problems and worsens climate change.
 How about 100,000 cartridges from processing plants?
 Additionally, valuable resources like metal, crude oil, and natural gas are used in this process.

 Even if some parts are recycled, the cost of recycled cartridges is typically the same as that of new ones due to the extensive process involved in creating new cartridges, including the internal components.
 This is due to the fact that producing cartridges is costly and requires a lot of work and expensive materials.

 ### So, Which Is More Eco-Friendly?

 When we compare remanufactured ink cartridges with recycled ones, we must consider the whole process.
 Recycling cartridges does reduce the need for new materials, like HP's use of 50% recycled plastics.
 However, remanufacturing is even more environmentally friendly!

 **Here are the key takeaways:**